Gruetzig/con3troller/readme.md

 execute the keyboard.py script in the command line \
 on the 3DS SD card, create a folder named `con3troller`, inside, place a file named ip.txt.
 In this file, you place your PCs LOCAL IP address, e. g. ```192.168.178.61```, just that, no newline. \
 How do I get my local IP... - Google it \
-Place kblistener.3dsx into `/3ds/`
+Place buttonstokb.3dsx into `/3ds/`
-Launch `kblistener` in the Homebrew Launcher \
+Launch `buttonstokb` in the Homebrew Launcher \
-Press START to exit(so right now start isnt a working button)
+Press START to exit(so right now start only works once, then it exits the app)